 In addition to the high cost of such processes, there is no guarantee that the person coming on the phone will be ready to respond to questions.
 Even if he/she agrees to answer the survey questions, it may be unclear whether the respondent will pass the screener questions to qualify for the survey.
 This way it’s a waste of both time and resources.

 The size of the audience for a study differs quite a lot, but that does not necessarily affect the credibility of the research results.
 This happens only if you have recruited the right audience for your panel research.
 You are likely to get responses that will lead you onwards.
-Plus, if you can convince them to take part several times, you will also receive a dedicated group of people where you can compare and adjust their responses over time.
+Aditionally, if you’re able to convince them to partake multiple times, you will also obtain a dedicated group of people where you can compare and adjust their responses over time.

 - Saves time: Research panels are created to provide easy access to willing research participants.
-Research panels, by nature, build convenience samples.
+By nature, research panels build convenience samples.
 A research project using audience samples takes much lesser time to complete compared to using alternative sample recruitment methods.
 For example, a company may believe posting an online survey to Facebook/Instagram or any other social networking site.
 It may generate a ton of survey completes, but there is no guarantee that these individuals want to participate.
-By creating a panel, market researchers can guarantee that individuals will participate.
+By building a panel, researchers can ensure individuals participation.

 - Saves costs: By using panels and saving time, many costs can be saved.
 It is as simple as that!
 Approaching panelists can get responses from consumers faster and less expensively.